How to Protect Laptops for a Mobile Workforce

 How to secure offsite computers.

-- Lock the computer automatically when users leave their laptops.
+- Protect laptops automatically when users leave.
 Most teams use a timeout policy to lock their computers after a few minutes.
 But long timeout policies in public areas could be death knell for the entire cyber security defense plan.

 - Use an enterprise password manager.
 This will prevent end users from using weak passwords and having poor password security habits (like writing them down and leaving them on the table for any passersby to see!).
 Also, enterprise password managers allow IT admins to centrally control credentials, permissions, and user identity.